carsva/guns-of-dayz-privacy-policy/privacy-policy.md

 8. Contact Information

-For any inquiries or concerns regarding this Privacy Policy, please contact [Your Contact Information].
+For any inquiries or concerns regarding this Privacy Policy, please contact: carl.svahnstrom@gmail.

 9. Acceptance of Terms